RichiKennedy/RichiKennedy/README.md

 .🧭 Exploring Typescript 🦾

-.👀 On the look-out for a junior frontend developer position
+.👀 On the look-out for a frontend developer position

 .My portfolio 👉 https://richardgkennedy.netlify.app/